Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates

 In this work, we present a pure state tomography algorithm whose copy and time complexities scale in the complexity of a circuit that prepares the state.
 More specifically, we assume that the circuit is described by a gate set consisting of Clifford gates (i.e., Hadamard, phase, and CNOT gates) as well as single-qubit non-Clifford gates.
 Such gate sets are well-studied in quantum information because they are universal for quantum computation \cite{shi2002toffoli}, and have a number of desirable properties for quantum error correction and fault tolerance \cite{knill2004faulttolerant, bravyi2005magicstates, bartolucci2023fusion}, classical simulation of quantum circuits \cite{Bravyi2019simulationofquantum}, and efficient implementation of approximate $t$-designs \cite{haferkamp2020homeopathy}.

 Our main result is a tomography algorithm that scales \emph{polynomially} in the number of qubits and \emph{exponentially} in the number of non-Clifford gates needed to prepare the state.

-\begin{theorem}[Informal version of \cref{thm:tomography-algo-analysis}] Let $\ket\psi$ be an $n$-qubit quantum state that can be prepared by Clifford gates and $t$ single-qubit non-Clifford gates.
-There exists an algorithm that uses $\poly(n, 2^t, 1/\eps)$ time and copies of $\ket\psi$, and outputs a classical description of $\ket\psi$ that is $\eps$-close in trace distance to $\ket\psi$ with high probability. \end{theorem}
+\begin{theorem}[Informal version of \cref{cor:bell-copy-main,cor:single-copy-main}] Given $n, t \in \mathbb{N}$, there is an algorithm that uses $\poly(n, 2^t, 1/\eps)$ time and $\poly(n, 1/\eps)$ copies of an $n$-qubit state $\ket{\psi}$, and learns $\ket{\psi}$ to trace distance $\eps$ with high probability, promised that $\ket\psi$ can be produced by Clifford gates and at most $t$ single-qubit non-Clifford gates. \end{theorem}